-This amendment will allow for a diverse neighborhood, close to existing job centers.
-The assisted and independent living facilities will include professional and medical staff and will therefore add quality jobs close to the downtown core.
+This zone change will allow for a diverse neighborhood, close to existing job centers.
+The proposed medical assistance component of the assisted/independent living facilities will require professional staff and will therefore add quality jobs close to the downtown core.